 ANWBN is still open for Membership.

-Few weeks ago, we had our first Annual General Meeting in Lagos, and a new Executive Board to steer the affairs of the Association for the next two years was elected.
+A few weeks ago, we had our first Annual General Meeting in Lagos, and a new Executive Board to steer the affairs of the Association for the next two years was elected.
 We are glad you have accorded us this audience.
 ANWBN has in its short span of existence, done a huge lot on issues bothering on the challenges women in business face.

-Your excellency, there is no doubt that the economic situation in Nigeria today is very worrisome.
+Your Excellency, there is no doubt that the economic situation in Nigeria today is very worrisome.
 Poverty still remains a real problem and unemployment is ravaging the talents of our youths.
 The fact that Nigeria is not a magnet for international investment despite the abundance of natural resources in it remains a thing of immense concern.
 The Global Economic Forum found in its study in 2014, that Africa leads the world in the number of women starting businesses.
 It was also shown that in Nigeria and Zambia, 40.7% of adult women are the owners and managers of their own businesses.
 Among the committee of nations, Nigeria undoubtedly has abundant human and natural resources which are under-utilized or untapped at all.
 Yet, it is unfortunate, that despite its huge population, even with women constituting over 50%of it, the 2015 UN Human Development Index ranked Nigeria no. 152nd out of 188 Countries in its report, and 46 percent of the population are still below the national poverty line.
 Then again, in 2016, the report from World Bank shows that Nigeria ranked 169th out of 189 countries in the World Bank’s Ease of Doing Business Report.

 It is true that while many women are becoming entrepreneurs, and venturing into diverse economic activities, they seem not to be catching up with their male counterparts.
 This is because, Women-owned businesses still face a set of challenges which hamper their growth.
 Yet, there is no doubt that when women are legally and economically empowered, they bring their families and communities along with them